Ohio Department of Health discusses rising number of COVID-19 hospitalizations

 You can watch the news conference live at 2 p.m.

-Ohio health officials reported Thursday there are a total of 2,114 people being treated at Ohio hospitals for Covid-19.
+Ohio health officials reported Friday in the past 24 hours 21 people were admitted to intensive care units at Ohio hospitals for Covid-19.

 Find out how to get the COVID-19 vaccine in your Northeast Ohio county here

-A total of 20,729 Ohioans have died since the start of the pandemic.
+A total of 20,799 Ohioans have died since the start of the pandemic; including, 70 deaths this week.

 Copyright 2021 WOIO.
 All rights reserved.